 The City Manager is a politically neutral position.
 It is also their duty and responsibility to be an advocate and a strong proponent for philanthropic and social services that provide an added benefit to the residents of Sanford.
 This includes, but is not limited to, the attendance at public functions and activities.
 The City Manager’s office is a community resource for all individuals who reside and conduct business within Sanford’s municipal boundaries.

-Prior to serving in Sanford, Mr. Bonaparte served as the City Manager of Topeka, Kansas, Plainfield, New Jersey, Camden, New Jersey, Willingboro, New Jersey and Glenarden, Maryland.
+Prior to Sanford, Mr. Bonaparte served as the city manager of Topeka, Kansas, Plainfield, New Jersey, Camden, New Jersey, Willingboro, New Jersey and Glenarden, Maryland.